kvassAI/slate/source/includes/_invoices.md

 deleted | `boolean` | Whether the invoice is deleted or not. _Default is `false`_ accounting_reference | `string` | A reference ID from your Accounting system. external_reference | `string` | Field to set your own reference or if you are using a third party.
-If your company is using an Account system supported by ShareActor this field will be automatically setup.
+If your company is using an Account system supported by KVASS this field will be automatically setup.

 ## Invoice Lines